-I write Blanc Mysteries.
+I’m Katy Leen and I write Blanc Mysteries.

 We’ve all heard of the “Noir Mystery”—a term attributed to a French film critic who in 1946 used Noir to describe the slew of dark, moody, and downbeat suspense stories that explored themes that included moral ambiguity, rampant distrust, and costly betrayal.
 The heroes were usually male, often hard-boiled detectives, with gruff exteriors and conflicted interiors.
 And their female counterparts were Femmes Fatales who lured them in with their lusty ways.